-The Company was incorporated under the Canada Business Corporations Act on February 4, 1981 and has continued as a company under the Business Corporations Act of British Columbia.
+Starr Peak Mining Ltd. (formerly Starr Peak Exploration Ltd.)(" the Company") was incorporated under the Canada Business Corporations Act on February 4, 1981 and has continued as a company under the Business Corporations Act of British Columbia.
 The Company is an exploration stage junior mining company engaged in the identification, acquisition and exploration of mineral properties.
-The Company's head office, principal address and registered records office is Suite 300 - 1055 West Hastings Street, Vancouver, BC, V6E 2E9.
+The Company's head office is Suite 300 - 1055 West Hastings Street, Vancouver, BC, V6E 2E9.
+The registered and records office is 25th floor, 700 West Georgia Street, Vancouver, V7Y 1B3.